 Preparing for study

+You'll need to enrol on your modules from 28 August.
+Find out everything you need to know about module enrolment.
 At Leeds, you'll benefit from state-of the-art facilities and easy to use online resources.
 You can find out more about these as you prepare to study here.

 - Library - find quiet places to study in our four libraries, get course books and view thousands of online resources.
 Take a look at the Library induction mentioned at the top of the page too.